Yashvi2874/SafeRide_AI/README.md

 # 🚗 SafeRide_AI: Driver Safety Monitoring System

+## Overview

-An AI-powered safety system for ride-hailing services like Ola and Uber.
+SafeRide_AI is an AI-powered safety system for ride-hailing services like Ola and Uber.
 It uses YOLO-based computer vision to monitor driver attention, drowsiness levels, phone usage, and speech-to-text analysis to detect offensive or unsafe language, ensuring passenger safety in real-time.

 ## 📖 Overview

 SafeRide_AI is a **hybrid computer vision and audio processing system** that uses your PC webcam to track a driver's **attention level** and **drowsiness** in real-time.
 It combines **YOLOv8** for object detection with **MediaPipe** for face and eye analysis to provide comprehensive driver monitoring.

 The system outputs a continuous **attention score (0–100)** that reflects how focused the driver is, adjusting dynamically based on various behavioral indicators.
+At the end of each ride, it calculates an **average attention score** to provide a **final driver rating** that can help passengers make informed decisions about driver selection.

 ## ✨ Features